YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

     ##       cor
     ## 0.2248929

-When we examine the graph for math exam results, the pattern we observed with the Russian exam becomes less clear.
+When we examine the graph for Mathematics exam, the pattern we observed for Russian language became less clear.
 While high-SES schools again tend to score higher on average, there is no obvious trend towards lower variability of scores for these schools.
-To get a better understanding of the relationship between school socioeconomic status and academic performance stability, we calculated the correlation coefficient between individual results variance at schools and their SES.
+To get a better understanding of the relationship between school socio-economic status and academic performance stability, we calculated the correlation coefficient between individual results variance at schools and their SES.
 Surprisingly, we found a very weak negative relationship.
-This suggests that, unlike with the Russian exam, high-SES schools do not have any advantages when it comes to maintaining consistent student performance in math.
-This could indicate that the contribution of school characteristics to academic performance stability may be lower for math.
+This suggests that, unlike with the Russian language exam, high-SES schools do not have any advantages when it comes to maintaining consistent student performance in Mathematics.
+This could indicate that the contribution of school characteristics to academic performance stability may be lower for Mathematics.

 ``` r
 graph4 <- ach_data %>%